Java Simulations for Statistical and

 Physics curriculum development project and are part of the Open Source Physics project.
 The programs are released under the GNU

 We recommend running these programs as a stand-alone application (a jar file) from the Launcher.
 The latter includes all the STP programs.
 You can also download individual simulations, but their names do not always correspond with the names of the programs in the text.
+The correspondence is summarized here.

 The goal of the simulations and calculations is to illustrate some